indeedhat/nvim-kragle/README.md

 ** This is a neovim plugin and has no support for vanilla vim **

+`xdotool` is required for focusing the remote instance when opening/moving buffers to it.\
+if xdtool is not installed on the system it will fallback to calling foreground() however i havnt had any luck with that function actually working on osx or with i3wm.
+It may work better on a more traditional window manager in linux but i havnt tested it.

 ## Installation
 It can of course be installed with your package manager of choice, mine is Plug Vim Plug\